hheyhhay/rancid-tomatillos/pull_request_template.md

-Solo Project PR Template: Travel Tracker
+Solo Project PR Template: Rancid Tomatillos

 What iteration is being worked on?

 What is in request and being accomplished?

-Collaborators: @hheyhhay
+Collaborators: @hheyhhay @ericli1996

 Other information: